sinagxdev-dev/scholar_chain/README.md

 ## Problem

-A fourth-year BS Computer Science student at Polytechnic University of the Philippines receives a CHED/DOST scholarship stipend — but the ₱7,000/month disbursement is delayed **1 to 12 months** because universities manually verify enrollment status before releasing funds.
-The Commission on Audit found **₱1.748 billion** in scholarship funds unreleased, forcing scholars to skip meals, take on debt, and lose academic focus.
+In the Philippines, the "State University and College (SUC)" system serves millions of students, many of whom rely entirely on government stipends (CHED, DOST, or LGU grants) to survive.
+However, the path from enrollment to disbursement is broken by a manual verification bottleneck:
+- The 1.7 Billion Peso Gap: According to Commission on Audit (COA) reports, over ₱1.748 billion in scholarship funds often remains unreleased due to administrative delays.
+- Manual Validation: SUC registrars must manually verify thousands of physical "Certificates of Enrollment" before funds can be moved.
+This process takes 1 to 12 months.
+- The Student Toll: For scholars in state universities, these delays lead to "delayed degrees," forced student loans, and increased dropout rates as students lose the financial focus needed to stay in school.

 ---

 ## Solution

+ScholarChain PH provides a decentralized infrastructure that automates the trust between State Universities, Government Agencies, and the Student.
+By leveraging Soroban Smart Contracts on the Stellar Network, we replace months of paperwork with seconds of code:
+- Digital Fingerprinting: SUC Registrars upload a SHA-256 hash (a digital fingerprint) of a student's validated enrollment directly to the Stellar blockchain.
+- Instant Smart Verification: The funding agency (CHED/DOST) no longer needs to wait for physical mail.
+The smart contract automatically verifies the student’s status against the on-chain hash.
-ScholarChain PH replaces the manual bursar process with a Soroban smart contract on Stellar.
-A university registrar registers the student's enrollment credential (as a SHA-256 hash) on-chain.
-Upon successful verification, the contract releases USDC directly to the student's Freighter wallet — in under 5 seconds, with near-zero fees.
+- Programmable Disbursement: Upon successful verification, the contract releases funds in USDC (or a Philippine Peso stablecoin) directly to the student's Freighter Wallet.
+- Public Accountability: Every peso moved is recorded on the public ledger (Stellar Expert), ensuring that the ₱1.7B "funding gap" is closed through real-time, transparent auditing.

 ---